2020 offered all of us unexpected challenges.

-Suddenly, one of my biggest questions was what to wear for a TED talk?!
+Suddenly my biggest challenge was what to wear for a TED talk.

-I had exactly one month from the day I heard about my selection for the TEDxTownsville 2020 to the day of the actual event.
+I had exactly one month from the day I heard about my selection to the day of the event.
 The big TED stars prep for an entire year!
-But hey, this is an unusual year and I was lucky to get this opportunity when I least expected it.
+But 2020 was an unusual year.
 So, I got to work.

 I got a reasonable draft written, I asked for tons of feedback, and then I spent every waking hour rehearsing.

 I hadn’t expected that what to wear for a TED talk would become an issue…